AayushAlokGit/DocumentationRetrievalMCPServer/docs/DOCUMENT_UPLOAD_ANALYSIS.md

   - Clear association with specific work items directory
   - Enhanced visibility with direct signature values
   - Environment-based automatic initialization
+  - Clean slate reset capability for complete reprocessing

+### Reset Process Details

+When using the `--reset` flag, the system performs:

+1. **Search Index Cleanup**: Deletes all documents from Azure Cognitive Search index
+2. **Tracker Reset**: Clears the DocumentProcessingTracker (processed_files.json)
+3. **Complete Refresh**: Ensures all files will be reprocessed on next upload

+This provides a clean slate for scenarios like:
+- Schema changes requiring reindexing
+- Major content updates across all files
+- Troubleshooting processing issues
+- Development and testing workflows

 ---